 With new CDC vaccine guidelines rolling out, employers are left wondering about their duties and obligations related to employee vaccines.

 Pharmaceutical manufacturers worked tirelessly to create a vaccine for the coronavirus, and when they accomplished the feat, it was cause for celebration.
 Recently released CDC vaccine guidance signifies a potential upcoming return to normalcy.
-What if during this process, though, you discover your medical office manager refuses to get vaccinated?
+What if during this process, though, you discover your dental office manager refuses to get vaccinated?

 This could create awkward situations — especially with employees who deal with patients directly.
-Can you have a receptionist, physician assistant, or other staff member work with clients unvaccinated?
+Can you have a receptionist, dental assistant, or other staff member work with clients unvaccinated?
 The following guide will help you better understand what CDC vaccine guidance means for your practice, but contact us at HR for Health today if you still have questions.

 What Are the CDC Vaccine Guidelines?

 New guidance from the CDC regarding coronavirus vaccines shows just how effective the organization believes these vaccinations to be.
-An important aspect that all healthcare employers should recognize, though, is that the new guidelines don’t mean we can cease prevention efforts.
+An important aspect that all dental practice employers should recognize, though, is that the new guidelines don’t mean we can cease prevention efforts.
 You should still make every attempt to minimize potential transmission in your office.

 With that in mind, here are the specific CDC vaccination guidelines provided by the agency: